 Our first initiative was to design and create a Peace Garden on an area of otherwise unused sloping grass for the use by the children as a quiet and reflective area.
 We obtained some sponsorship from a number of local organisations and the garden was designed and built and planting commenced during the Autumn of 2014, being formally opened and blessed by Bishop Christopher, the Bishop of Coventry in November 2014.
 Forming a Church isle the central corridor runs between four planted beds and has curved seating at each end and is enclosed on all sides by a native British hedgerow donated by The Woodland Trust.

-The club should be viewed as a part of a broader initiative taking place within the school which aims to completely embed a culture of and understanding of healthy food and.
 Our Eco committee runs alongside the gardening club and we have individual Class Eco Committee members who aim to make our school as eco-friendly as it can be.

 We have developed a large allotment space, which has been cultivated from a lawn area to the front of the school, for the growing of a wide range of fruit and vegetables and which is supplemented by coldframes, pots and growbags and a greenhouse.
 We use this to grow throughout the year and much of our produce finds its way into the school kitchen as well as being shared by the Gardening Club members.